 Cashier’s checks often include a distinct feature specific to the bank and often tell you what to look for.
 If the check states there is a watermark or microprint, look for that on the check.
 If it’s missing, the check might not be valid.

 Typos are another giveaway that a check is phony, as fake cashier’s checks sometimes come from senders overseas.

 Only the bank that issued a cashier’s check can truly verify it.
 Keep in mind that you can’t verify a cashier’s check online, but other options are available.

 If the check is issued from a bank that has a branch near you, there’s no better approach than to take the check into the bank and ask for verification.
-At a larger bank, such as PenFed, cashier’s check verification would follow a set process.
+At a larger bank, cashier’s check verification would follow a set process.
 There’s no charge to verify a cashier’s check.

 If you can’t visit in person to trace a cashier’s check, independently confirm the phone number of the bank as listed on the check, then call the bank and ask to verify the check.
 All banks require these pieces of information to verify a cashier’s check: